Phone: 740-425-3655 Ext. 223

 Phone: 740-425-3655 Ext.
 211

 Humanities teacher and athletic director Jamie Zavitz is no stranger to Olney Friends School.
-Now in his fourth year as a member of the faculty, Jamie brings decades of education experience to his alma mater.
+Now in his fifth year as a member of the faculty, Jamie brings decades of education experience to his alma mater.
 A “faculty brat” in his youth, Jamie, who is also the school’s head soccer coach, played for Olney and collegiately at Earlham College, where he majored in history.
 He also has a masters degree in teaching.
 In addition to his humanities coursework, Jamie teaches Quakerism and offers a popular guitar elective.

 Connie Collins comes to Olney from (relatively) nearby Canton, Ohio.
 She is a graduate of Friends University in Wichita, Kansas, where she double-majored in Spanish and Zoology.
 In addition to teaching four units of Spanish this year, Connie also works as a girls dorm sponsor.
 Connie is joined on campus by her pet rat, Jerry.